Burglars Pulled Fire Alarms to Assist Robberies

 Police Nab Pair Near Store Where Stolen Credit Cards Used

-It was the suspected pair’s pattern of using stolen credit cards right away that helped police nab them.
-After repeating their pattern of pulling a fire alarm to again rob apartments – this time in the Greenwood neighborhood – Major Crimes Task Force Detectives quickly arrived at the scene.
-While they were interviewing a burglary victim, she began receiving text messages that her credit card was being used at a nearby store.
-The officers hurried over to the store and found two people who matched the description they had.
-When they searched them, one of them had the victim’s car key.
+The suspected pair’s pattern of using stolen credit cards immediately helped the police nab them.
+After repeating their pattern of pulling a fire alarm to rob apartments—this time in the Greenwood neighborhood—Major Crimes Task Force Detectives quickly arrived at the scene.
+While they were interviewing a burglary victim, she began receiving text messages that someone was using her credit card at a nearby store.
+The officers hurried over to the store.
+There, they found two people who matched the description they had.
+When they searched the pair, one had the victim’s car key.

 The officers arrested them.
-They are currently in King County Jail under investigation for burglary, fraud, and multiple warrants.
+They went to King County Jail under investigation for burglary, fraud, and multiple warrants.

 Lock Doors During Fire Alarm

-In the wake of these fire alarm robberies, fire officials are urging people to continue to leave their home or office building when they hear an alarm in case the fire is real.
-They encourage people to lock their doors if possible but not to lock deadbolts.
+In the wake of these fire alarm robberies, fire officials are urging people to continue to leave their homes or office buildings when they hear an alarm in case the fire is real.
+They encourage people to lock their doors if possible, but not to lock deadbolts.
 Locked deadbolts could pose a hindrance to fire crews if they need to get into an apartment while fighting a fire.

-If you are concerned about false fire alarm burglaries and other types of illegal entry into your dwelling, it makes sense to install a smart home security system like Deep Sentinel.
-Deep Sentinel can call the police even if you can’t, using advanced AI and live security camera monitoring.
-This is also an extremely effective wireless business security system solution in terms of the security measures being offered.
+If you are concerned about false fire alarm burglaries and other crimes, consider installing home security cameras.
+Deep Sentinel can call the police even if you can’t, using a combination of advanced AI and live security camera monitoring by real human guards.